-Roughan & O’Donovan (ROD) designed a scheme to address the serious traffic congestion issues at the junction of the N85 and N67 at Blake’s Corner in Ennistymon.
+Roughan & O’Donovan (ROD) designed this scheme to address the serious traffic congestion issues at the junction of the N85 and N67 at Blake’s Corner in Ennistymon.
 In addition to improving road network capacity, the scheme design enhances the public realm within a historic streetscape.

 The project consisted of a review of previous studies of the junction at Blake’s Corner, a traffic modelling assessment of improvement options and the design of an improvement scheme to deal with the long-standing traffic problems at the junction.